esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Increment

-Let's start by analyzing the 1D transaction.
-If the user wants to read and/or write in a non contiguos way, the increment can be set to obtain these effects.
+In a 1D transaction, setting the increment appropriately can be leveraged to achieve non-contiguous read and/or write operations.

-For instance, let's consider an array of 4 word-type elements.
+For example, let's consider an array of 4 word-type elements.
-The following steps describes how to copy just the first 2 bytes of each word:
+To copy just the first 2 bytes of each word, follow these steps:

-- Set the datatype of the transaction to **half word**
+- Set the datatype of the transaction to **half word**.
-- Set the _source_ increment to **2 data units**
+- Set the source increment to **2 data units**.
-- Set the _destination_ increment to **1 data unit**
+- Set the destination increment to **1 data unit**.

-After each reading operation, the DMA will increment the read pointer by 4 bytes (2 data units) and the write pointer by only 2 bytes.
+After each reading operation, the DMA will increment the read pointer by 4 bytes (2 data units) and the write pointer by 2 bytes.

-Now, let's analyze the 2D transaction.
-In this case, a second increment has to be set in order to perform a matrix manipulation.
+In the case of 2D transactions, a second increment must be set to perform matrix manipulations.
 The 2D increment can be interpreted as the number of words that the DMA has to "skip" to move to the next row of the matrix.

-For instance, let's examine the extraction of a contiguous 2x2 matrix from a 4x4 matrix.
+For example, let's examine the extraction of a contiguous 2x2 matrix from a 4x4 matrix.

 		| 3 | 5 | 7 | 9 |
 		| 2 | 4 | 6 | 8 |           ->           | 3 | 5 |
 		| 1 | 3 | 5 | 7 |                        | 2 | 4 |
 		| 0 | 2 | 4 | 6 |

 The total number of elements copied from the source is 4.
-In order to obtain this result, these are the setup of the increments:
+In order to achieve this result, these are the setup of the increments:
  - For the source:
 	- 1D increment set to 1 word
 	- 2D increment set to 3 words